westpoint-robotics/GLAWS/README.md

 ## Operating the SpearBot
 The robot can search for targets and operate at varying levels of autonomy based on specified rules of engagement.
 In addition to the built in autonomy, he robot can be controlled with (or without) a PS4 controller.
 1. Levels of Autonomy: This governs how the operator interacts with the robot.
 Levels of autonomy are denoted by an LED color when using a PS4 controller.
-    - `SEMI_AUTONOMY_TELEOP`: Teleoperation through the joystick (Human-in-the-loop) - Operator controls all functions of the robot.
-Operator must give engage order.
+    - `TELEOP/MANUAL`: The operator controls all functions of the robot, through teleoperation from the joystick, for both chassis movement and camera pan-tilt.
-    - `SEMI_AUTONOMY`: Semi-Autonomy (Human-in-the-loop) - Robot automatically searches for targets.
-Operator must give engage order.
+    - `SEMI_AUTONOMY`: The robot automatically searches for targets.
+The operator must give an engage order.
+(Human-in-the-loop)
-    - `SUPERVISED_AUTONOMY`: Human-on-the-loop, robot automatically searches for targets.
-Robot automatically engages targets.
-Operator can send commands to robot (e.g. stop engaging).
+    - `SUPERVISED_AUTONOMY`: The robot automatically searches for targets and automatically engages targets.
+The operator may send a disengage command to the robot.
+(Human-on-the-loop)
-    - `FULL_AUTONOMY`: Human-out-of-the-loop, robot automatically searches for targets.
-Robot automatically engages targets.
-Operator **cannot** send commands to robot.
+    - `FULL_AUTONOMY`: The robot automatically searches for targets and automatically engages targets.
+Once the robot has entered this mode, the operator **cannot** send any commands to the robot.
+(Human-out-of-the-loop)

+    < --- 121815NOV23: Need to update from here --->

-2. Robot States: The robot's state affects its behavior.
+3. Robot States: The robot's state affects its behavior.
 It is closely tied to the `levels of autonomy` and denoted by an LED color if you're using the PS4 controller.
     - `DISARMED`: Robot cannot perform any actions.
     - `TARGET_SPOTTED`: A valid target has been spotted and the robot is waiting for an `engage order`.
 This state is only used when the robot is `semi-autonomous`.
-    - `ENGAGING_TARGET`: Robot is engaging a target.
+    - `ENGAGING_TARGET`: The robot is engaging a target.

-3. Robot Interface: The status of the link that you have with the robot.
+4. Robot Interface: The status of the link that you have with the robot.
 Only applicable when using a PS4 controller.
     - `NORMAL`: Commands can be sent to the robot from the controller.
     - `JAMMED`: Commands cannot be sent to the robot from the controller.
 Operator can temporarily unjam the link by deploying ECCM.

-4. Signature Types: Types of targets.
+5. Signature Types: Types of targets.
 A target type could have more than one associated color.
     - `FRIENDLY`: Friendly targets
     - `HOSTILE`: Hostile targets
     - `NEUTRAL`: Neutral targets